lightenna/repowax/README.md

 Build
 -----
-The `repowatch.bin` binary can be downloaded into files/dist or built using Node and `pkg`:
+The `repowax.bin` binary can be downloaded into files/dist or built using Node and `pkg`:
 ```
-cd microservices/repowatch
+cd microservices/repowax
 npm install
 npm run build-pkg
 ```